Jack Fingleton: Adelaide leak

 Despite this, Fingleton was overlooked for the Australian side selected to tour England in 1934.
 With captain Woodfull and Bill Ponsford the established openers, there was only one place for a spare opener, and Brown won the position over his partner, who had performed to a similar standard during the season.
 The selectors asked Don Bradman, Australia's leading batsman and state teammate to Brown and Fingleton, for advice.
 Bradman nominated Brown, believing that his style was better suited to English pitches.
 On the day that the team was selected, Bradman wrote in his newspaper column, criticising Fingleton's running between the wickets.
-When the pair next met, Fingleton's only words were to blame Bradman for his omission; Bradman claimed that as a result of the selection controversy, Fingleton relentless pursued a vendetta against him from there on.
+When the pair next met, Fingleton's only words were to blame Bradman for his omission; Bradman claimed that as a result of the selection controversy, Fingleton relentlessly pursued a vendetta against him from there on.
 Fingleton also suspected that Woodfull wanted him out of the team because he held the journalist responsible for the leaked exchange with Warner.

 Some incidents in Fingleton's century in the last match of the season were also believed to have reflected badly at the selection table.
 Having retired hurt on 78, he returned the next day and was then dropped on 86 in the slips.
 Fingleton had moved out of his crease to pat out the pitch before the ball had gone dead and Victorian wicket-keeper Ben Barnett broke the stumps.
 A displeased Fingleton was given out by umpire George Borwick and walked off the ground, only to be called back by captain Woodfull.
 Fingleton refused Woodfull's offer and did not return until Woodfull successfully asked Borwick to reverse his decision.
 The media reported that Fingleton had quarrelled with Woodfull and several teammates told him that his apparent rebuff of the national captain would prejudice his chances of selection, and the NSWCA made an inquiry into the matter; Fingleton failed to respond.
 During the same innings, Bradman also wrote in his newspaper report that Fingleton had been responsible for the run out of teammate Ray Rowe, which angered Fingleton for an extended period.

 A disappointed Fingleton wrote to Woodfull, saying "You have chosen chaps who do not like fast bowling".
 He also questioned what he perceived to be Woodfull's coldness towards him since the Bodyline series and decried unnamed "fellow pressmen, naturally jealous".
 Wisden speculated that Fingleton's omission may have been due to cricket diplomacy reasons following the incident in Adelaide, while others thought that regionalism was to blame; this view posited that Ernest Bromley was selected so that seven Victorians and New South Welshmen would be on the tour.
 Bromley scored only 312 runs in 20 innings in England.